 CASSIE CARROLL is passionate about wildlife issues, especially wolf recovery.
 Carroll is a vice president of the Mary and Kathleen Harriman Foundation.
 She is a past director of the Boston University School of Social Work and the Bay Land Trust.
 She is a graduate of Emory University and Boston University School of Social Work and is a licensed clinical social worker.

-MARK CAYLOR is president of the Enterprise Shared Services division of Northrup Grumman, a major aerospace corporation.
+MARK CAYLOR (Treasurer) is president of the Enterprise Shared Services division of Northrup Grumman, a major aerospace corporation.
 Caylor has long had a passion for nature and ecology, with particular interest in conserving open space and preserving habitat in the United States.
-Mark has an M.B.A. from University of California, Los Angeles, and engineering degrees from California Institute of Technology and Massachusetts Institute of Technology.
+Mark has an M.B.A. from University of California Los Angeles and engineering degrees from California Institute of Technology and Massachusetts Institute of Technology.

 JAMIE RAPPAPORT CLARK is President and CEO of Defenders of Wildlife.
 Prior to Defenders, she spent almost 20 years in the federal government, mostly with the U.S. Fish and Wildlife Service, for which she served as chief of the division of endangered species, southwest deputy assistant regional director, senior staff biologist and eventually director of the agency from 1997 to 2001.
 Clark holds an M.S. in wildlife ecology from the University of Maryland and a B.S. in wildlife biology from Towson University.

-JOHN DAYTON originally hails from Dayton, Minnesota, where his great-grandfather founded the dry goods store that eventually became Target.
-A graduate of the University of Minnesota, he taught and worked as assistant director of admissions there and did a two-year stint in the military before getting his law degree at Texas Tech University School of Law in Lubbock and joining Dallas firm of Thompson, Knight, Simmons & Bullion to specialize in real estate law.
-He has long been a supporter of the arts and environmental causes and has served on numerous boards of non profits.
+JOHN DAYTON (Vice Chair) originally hails from Minneapolis, Minnesota, where his great-grandfather founded the dry goods store that eventually became Target.
+A graduate of the University of Minnesota, he taught and worked as assistant director of admissions there and did a two-year stint in the military before getting his law degree at Texas Tech University School of Law and joining Dallas firm of Thompson, Knight, Simmons & Bullion to specialize in real estate law.
+He has long been a supporter of the arts and environmental causes and has served on numerous boards of non-profits.

 JAMES M. HECKER is the director of the Environmental Enforcement Project at Public Justice.
 He earned an undergraduate degree with honors from the University of Illinois and his J.D. from the University of Illinois College of Law.
 He worked at Terris & Sunderland, a Washington, D.C. public interest environmental law firm, as an attorney handling environmental citizen suits on behalf of national environmental groups, citizen groups and other clients.
 In 2009, he received the Sierra Club’s William O. Douglas Award, which recognizes outstanding use of the legal process to achieve national environmental goals.